US sanctions Russian officials over nerve-agent attack - WTMJ

 Trump’s administration also took a handful of actions adverse to Moscow, including through the closure of Russian consulates on the West Coast and the suspension of a nuclear arms treaty.

-Associated Press writers Eric Tucker and Aamer Madhani in Washington and Lorne Cook in Brussels contributed to this report.
+Associated Press writers Eric Tucker and Aamer Madhani in Washington, Lorne Cook in Brussels and Vladimir Isachenkov in Moscow contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.